Venezuela transition should be reached ‘quickly’, UK minister says

 Chief Secretary to the Prime Minister Darren Jones declined to say whether he thought the US strikes on Caracas had been legal, insisting it was for “international courts” to judge what fell within the law.

-The UK, which has a historically deep intelligence-sharing relationship with the US, was not informed of the attack before it was carried out overnight in Saturday.
+The UK, which has a historically deep intelligence-sharing relationship with the US, was not informed of the attack to end president Nicolas Maduro’s regime before it was carried out overnight on Saturday.

 “The first thing to say is it was an American operation.
 The United Kingdom was not involved in any way,” Mr Jones told Sky News’ Sunday Morning With Trevor Phillips programme.